Snow: your questions answered

 Updated 16 February 2018

-Powdery, soft and magical—and found in such limited areas—there's something special about snow in Australia.
-Our continent is the lowest, flattest and (apart from Antarctica) driest on earth; our overseas friends might ask whether it snows here at all.
-But for many, snow is eagerly awaited, joyfully welcomed ... and the source of questions.
+Powdery, soft and magical – and found in such limited areas – there's something special about snow in Australia.
+Our continent is the lowest, flattest and (apart from Antarctica) driest on earth.
+Our overseas friends might ask whether it snows here at all.
+But for many, snow is eagerly awaited, much welcomed and the source of lots of questions.
 Here are some answers!

 What is snow?